 3.6 The Authority operates within the local government framework, delivering both locally developed policy and central government policy, providing services ranging from waste collection and coast protection through to the administration of benefits and the local planning function.
 There are a number of policy changes currently being discussed which will impact on the future financial position of the Council including the Fair Funding Review, Spending Review and the localisation of business rates and the outcome from which is not known at the present time.
-There were however no fundamental changes which have impacted on the year currently under review although it is still not clear at the present time what impact the Brexit decision will have upon local government finances and operations in the future.
+There were however no fundamental changes which have impacted on the year currently under review although it is still not clear at the present time what impact the Brexit decision will have upon local government finances and operations in the future, how the COVID-19 pandemic will affect future service delivery and what the outcome of the White Paper on Devolution will bring.